 Most of all...it opened my heart to new friends around the world.

 Not and easy path, but such is Way of Art.

 Yeah, you know that's one thing I find to be really neat about this hobby.
 I has the ability to connect you together with other people that share similar interests as you; which often doesn't happen with local people that simply share the same geographic location as you.JaddziaDax wrote:"How has the hobby made a difference in your life?"

 So many friends and experiences I wouldn't have had otherwise.
 Well many of us can claim that, but for me it is still the truth.
 I wouldn't have had a social life without you guys.
 Because, yes, I am a homebody that has no local friends.
 All of my friends are on the computer.
 I really don't care if that means "I have no life" because I like the friends I have.

-When I got into anime, I'd often use AMVs to gauge whether or not I'd look into a show or not.
-I do believe that if an AMV can make me want to see a show then it's not only a good amv but the show might be interesting as well.
+Totally I wouldn't have seen half the anime's I have seen; let alone be familiar with any of them if it wasn't for AMVs.JaddziaDax wrote:I do believe that if an AMV can make me want to see a show then it's not only a good amv but the show might be interesting as well.